mandes95/crawl-agoda/README.md

-# Project Title

-One Paragraph of project description goes here
+# Big Data For Tourism Statisctics : Crawling Agoda

+As part of the drive towards innovation and exploiting new sources of data, we are currently analyzing alternative sources of data for accommodation statistics using web scraping technique.
+Web scraping is defined as an automated procedure of extracting relevant items of information from websites and turning it into structured information that can be used for following analysis.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 What things you need to install the software and how to install them
+1. OS Windows 7 or higher.
+2. Python 2.7 (Recommended using Anaconda Navigator)
+3. Google Chrome Browser
+4. Mozilla Firefox Browser
+5. Stable Internet Access
+6. Python Library (Pandas, Selenium, Joblib)

 ```
-Give examples
+conda install pandas
+conda install -c conda-forge selenium
+conda install -c anaconda joblib
 ```

 ### Installing